shaiTheKimhi/Distributed-NN/README.md

 # Distributed-NN
-A distributed Neural Network with synchronous and asynchronous approaches and ring all-reduce implementation
+A distributed Neural Network optimizations applied with synchronous and asynchronous approaches and ring all-reduce implementation

 Running tests: <br/>
 1. Allreduce test: running allreduce_test.py with an amount of cores, an amount of processes using mpi example (on slurm): srun -K -c 4 -n 4 --mpi=pmi2 --pty python3 allreduce_test.py